This exhibition brings together two of Suzanne Lacy's Manchester projects, Cleaning Conditions and her new work Uncertain Futures.

-As part of this project, Lacy will premiere a new film on Cleaning Conditions.
-This new installation contrasts the important Ford Madox Brown painting, Work, with a film by Victoria Dahl and Leanne Judge that documents a two-week performance in 2013 at Manchester Art Gallery for the Do It exhibition curated by Hans Ulrich Obrist for Manchester International Festival.
-A team of volunteer ‘sweepers’ from labour, living wage and immigration organisations swept the gallery floors every day, pausing at the end of the cleaning for a conversation on current conditions throughout England.
+Lacy will premiere a new film of her 2013 project Cleaning Conditions.
+This installation places Ford Madox Brown painting’s Work 1852-65 alongside a film by Victoria Dahl and Leanne Judge which documents a two-week performance in July 2013 at Manchester Art Gallery for do it, an exhibition curated by Hans Ulrich Obrist for Manchester International Festival.
+A team of volunteer ‘sweepers’ from labour, living wage and immigration organisations swept the Gallery floors every day, pausing at the end of the cleaning for a conversation on current conditions throughout England.
 An homage to her mentor, American performance artist Allan Kaprow, Lacy created a political conversation appropriate to the city at that time in response to Kaprow’s 1995 text Chores:

 Sweeping the dust from the floor of a room,